 Edlavitch District of Columbia Jewish Community Center

-The Edlavitch DCJCC is the Jewish community's address in our Nation's Capital, providing uniquely urban educational, social, cultural and fitness programs to the DC community inside and outside the beltway.
-Open to all, with the mission of building and preserving Jewish identity, they promote community heritage, tradition and values through a wide variety of social, cultural, recreational, and educational programs and services.
-The Center accomplishes these goals in ways that reflect the unique location and role of the Center in the nation's Capital and the many contributions of the American Jewish community in the United States.
+The Edlavitch DCJCC is the Jewish community's address in our Nation's Capital, providing uniquely urban educational, social, cultural and fitness programs to everyone DC community, inside and outside the beltway, with the mission of building and preserving Jewish identity.